pstimpel/snowdenangels/release/README.md

 # Is it safe to ignore the security warnings during installation?

 We cannot answer this for you, and we are as foreign from your point of view as anybody else when it comes to installations of software.
 However, all included components were checked with the latest AV scanners, and from our point of view it is no risk for you or your computer.
-The setup executable is signed by using a code-signing certificate issued by an public Certificate Authority, and the copied written to your computer are signed as well.
+The setup executable is signed by using a code-signing certificate issued by an public Certificate Authority, and the executables copied to your computer are signed as well.
 On top, we provide hashes of all files, and you could make some basic checks at least.
 Please refer to

 [Checksums](../README.md#Checksums)